 ANet was founded to meet the urgent need, expressed repeatedly by educators, for high-quality formative assessments.
-While our eleven years supporting schools have taught us that assessments and data are only one piece of the puzzle, we have continued to deepen our assessment expertise.
+While our twelve years supporting schools have taught us that assessments and data are only one piece of the puzzle, we have continued to deepen our assessment expertise.

 Here’s a collection of assessment-related lessons we’ve learned from our partners.